Providence Journal article highlighting international utility company National Grid's apology to west side neighbors, 2008

 Working together, we succeeded in getting landmark consumer protection legislation passed that requires utility companies to consult with homeowners before relocating or installing any gas utility equipment in or on a property, that protects all homeowners across the state, and that additionally offers certain protections for historic homes and districts.

-- Combat myths, misinformation, and bullying tactics that have been reportedly used by National Grid employees, sub-contractors, contractors and other representatives to homeowners when the utility company desires to do work on homeowner properties
+Combat myths, misinformation, and bullying tactics that have been reportedly used by National Grid employees, sub-contractors, contractors and other representatives to homeowners when the utility company desires to do work on residential properties

 This section is in progress, but will include links to past media and articles, documents used during testimony at the Rhode Island State House, informational packets, precedents in other parts of the country, and other resources that could be helpful to citizens in other states who may be facing similar battles in terms of the need for consumer protections in the face of corporate utility companies.